Lauren Barnes, PhD, LMFT

 Jenny implements systemic interventions using Solution Focused Therapy, Internal Family Systems, and Acceptance and Commitment modalities.
 She has worked in not-for-profit, corporate residential, and private clinical settings.
 Jenny is an approved MFT Supervisor with the Utah Association of Marriage and Family Therapy.

-Associate Board Advisor
+OPEN POSITION -- Associate Board Advisor

 Jenna Nash, MFTi